tomcounsell/popoto/docs/fields.md

     timestamp = popoto.SortedField(type=datetime.datetime)
 ```

-This pattern may be used in situations where all queries are made via special purpose fields, such as `SortedField`, `GeoField`, or `GraphField`
+The above example may be useful in situations where all queries are made via special purpose fields, such as `SortedField`, `GeoField`, or `GraphField`

-## Field
+# Field

+All fields inherit from base `Field`.
+A basic `Field` on any model will provide type validation on create and update events.

 The following types are supported for use:
 `int`, `float`, `Decimal`, `str`, `bool`, `list`, `dict`, `bytes`, `datetime.date`, `datetime.datetime`, `datetime.time`